-- 71 The accurate identification is introduced at the end of the production test in phase 3.
-Therefore the production environment must support this unique identification. - The information and material produced and/or processed by the TOE Manufacturer in the TOE development and production environment (Phases 2 up to TOE Delivery) can be grouped as follows: - logical design data, - physical design data, as long as they are generated, stored, or processed by the TOE Manufacturer.
+- The accurate identification is introduced at the end of the production test in phase 3.
+Therefore the production environment must support this unique identification.

+- The information and material produced and/or processed by the TOE Manufacturer in the TOE development and production environment (Phases 2 up to TOE Delivery) can be grouped as follows:

+- logical design data,

+- physical design data,

 - IC Dedicated Software, Security IC Embedded Software, Initialisation Data and Prepersonalisation Data,

 - specific development aids,

 - test and characterisation related data,

 - material for software development support, and

 - photomasks and products in any form